pivotal/docs-tap/scst-store/using-encrypted-connection.hbs.md

 ## <a id='additional-resources'></a>Additional Resources

-For information about deploying the SCST - Store **without** Ingress, see:
+For information about deploying SCST - Store **without** Ingress, see:

 - [Using LoadBalancer](configuration/use-load-balancer.hbs.md)
 - [Using NodePort](configuration/use-node-port.hbs.md)